Jesse Frederick

 Jesse Frederick James Conaway (born June 25, 1948) is an American film and television composer and singer.
-He wrote and performed the themes to TGIF television shows such as Perfect Strangers, Full House, Family Matters, and Step by Step for ABC.
+He wrote and performed the themes to TGIF television shows such as Full House, Family Matters, and Step by Step for ABC.

 Early years

 Jesse Frederick James Conaway was born in Salisbury, Maryland, but was raised in Seaford, Delaware.
 He was the younger of two children.
-His brother, Everett Thomas (Tommy) Conaway, Jr. (1944–1956), died of cystic fibrosis at age 12 years.
+His brother, Everett Thomas “Tommy” Conaway, Jr. (1944–1956), died of cystic fibrosis at age 12 years.
 In his early childhood, Jesse was familiarly known as "Freddy" before he started using the middle name Frederick in his later teens.
 This was done in an attempt to distinguish himself from the legacy of his father, Everett T. "Conny" Conaway, Sr. (1915–2010).
 Conny was a prominent figure in the poultry processing industry.
 During his 70-year career, the senior Conaway designed and built some of the earliest processing plants for Allen Family Foods, Frank Perdue and Preston Townsend, all of which are still operating today.
 In early adolescence, Frederick attended Massanutten Military Academy for two years.
 Once he entered high school, his father put him to work, hoping to groom a protege in the industry.
 Frederick learned about the processing of poultry first hand as a plant laborer at many of his father's factories on the East Coast.

 In high school, Frederick starred in many school plays and although his primary musical instrument was classical trumpet, he demonstrated mastery of a variety of musical instruments.
 He graduated Seaford High School in 1966, before attending Shenandoah College and Conservatory Of Music.
 Under his father's tutelage, he studied mechanical drafting, and eventually worked as his apprentice in plant overhead conveyor layout designs, but continued writing and composing his own work.